Muzammil Murtaza

 Muzammil Murtaza (born 12 November 1999), is Pakistani tennis player.
+Murtaza has a career high ATP singles ranking of No. 1,357 achieved on 29 June 2026 and a doubles ranking of No. 752 achieved on 21 September 2026.
 He won the silver medal at the 2017 Islamic Solidarity Games as a member of the Pakistani team in a men's team event.

-Murtaza has a career high ATP singles ranking of 1,365 achieved on 30 July 2018.
+Murtaza has won one ITF doubles tournament and has reached one ATP Challenger doubles final.

-Murtaza has represented Pakistan in Davis Cup, where he has a win-loss record of 0–8.
+Murtaza has represented Pakistan in Davis Cup, where he has a win-loss record of 2–8.

 He participated at the 2018 Asian Games on men's doubles with Muhammad Abid and mixed doubles with Sarah Mahboob Khan.